 Also, the nozzles in a pressure vessel can be placed perpendicular or angular position with respect to the shell axis.
 It can be intersecting the vessel axis or offset.
 Various nozzle positions are shown in Fig. 5.

 Allowable nozzle loads for pressure vessels are provided by manufacturers.
 Normally, engineering companies have their own specification to decide minimum nozzle loads with respect to connected pipe size and flange rating.
 A similar pressure vessel nozzle loading table for vessels made from ferrous material from shell DEP 31.22.00.31 (unfired pressure vessel) is produced below (Fig. 6) as a sample.

 From the above table the following conclusions can be made:

 - With an increase in flange rating, the nozzle load-carrying capability increases.

 - With an increase in nozzle size the load-carrying capability increases.

 The capability of a vessel to withstand the external nozzle loading is decided based on WRC or FEA calculations.
-WRC calculation can be done using Caesar II, PV-elite, or Code-cal software.
+WRC calculation can be done using Caesar II, PV-elite, Start-Prof, or Code-cal software.
 FEA calculation can be done using Nozzle-pro, Nozzle-FEM, or Ansys software.

 Design of Pressure Vessel Nozzles